 Step confidently into a leadership role and inspire others as you make your next career move.

 In this online workshop, we’ll focus on building effective leadership skills, transitioning smoothly into the leadership space and managing challenges inherent in these roles.

 We’ll take a 360-degree view on leadership which includes you, your manager, your team and organisation.

-By the end of this workshop, participants will be able to:
+At the end of this workshop, you'll have the knowledge and skills to:

-- apply skills in order to manage competing priorities
+- manage competing priorities

-- apply skills in order to master the art of ‘managing up'
+- master the art of ‘managing up'

-- apply knowledge to work strategically within systems.
+- work strategically within existing systems.

 About the presenters